 - Sparkling wine: 6–8ºC; like dipping your fingers into ice-cold water

-Acidity is the backbone of white and rosé wines and appears crisper at lower temperatures.
-Therefore white and rosé wines are served chilled to preserve their freshness and fruitiness.
-However, aromas become mute at low temperatures, so wine should not be served too cold because the flavours are then masked.
+Acidity is the backbone of white and rosé wines and appears crisper at lower temperatures, so white and rosé wines are served chilled to preserve their freshness and fruitiness.
+However, aromas become muted at low temperatures, so wine should never be served too cold because the flavours are then masked.
 Some unprofessional restaurants may deliberately serve their low-quality wine at freezing temperatures to hide the fact that there is not much aroma in the wine.
-If wine is too cold, you can warm it up a little by cupping the bowl of the wine glass (like holding a cognac).
+If wine is too cold, you can warm it up a little by cupping the bowl of the wine glass (like holding a cognac glass).

 For richer white wine, where there is more complexity and aromatic compounds, a slightly higher serving temperature helps to release more flavours.

 Sweet wine should also be served chilled so that the acidity balances the sweetness.
 Otherwise the wine will appear cloying.